Welcome to my home page

 PhD positions: Positions are available in the computational biology group for bright and motivated PhD students.
 PhD position details.

-Research opportunities for undergraduate students: Positions are also available for motivated undergraduate students who wish to gain research experience by working on exciting research problems.
+Research opportunities for UConn undergraduate students: Positions are also available for qualified UConn undergraduate students who wish to gain research experience by working on exciting research problems.
 Undergraduate research opportunity details.

 Computational Biology Conferences